cs480x-21c/reflections/week1.md

 Because the main visualization is so large, the supporting graphs at the end help to give a quantitative look at the data being presented.
 There is a lot of information being provided in the key and notes scattered around the final graph, which give short, helpful analyses of the data.
 The middle graphs, the L/R gender breakdown and detailed legend, which I would consider to be a continuation of the storytelling part of the graphic, carried a lot of weight for me.
 The legend in particular made me scroll back up to the main graphic more than once, just to look at each of the elements being visualized.
+There is a lot demographic information encoded in those graphics, and each of them feels very personal.